 For full details, see:

-- Criteria to be fulfilled by patients' and consumers' organisations involved in EMA activities
+- Criteria to be fulfilled by patient, consumer and healthcare professional organisations involved in European Medicines Agency (EMA) activities

 Interested organisations should fill in the following application form and send it to EMA together with any supporting information.
 The Agency welcomes applications at any time and will send an acknowledgment of receipt after receiving the application: